RadioAstronomySoftwareGroup/pyuvdata/docs/analytic_beam_tutorial.rst

         Attributes
         ----------
-        feed_array : np.ndarray of str
+        feeds : list of str
-            Feeds to define this beam for, e.g. x & y or n & e (for "north" and "east") or r & l.
-        x_orientation : str
+            Feeds to define this beam for, e.g. x & y or n & e (for "north" and "east"). x_orientation : str
             The orientation of the dipole labeled 'x'.
 The default ("east") means that the x dipole is aligned east-west and that the y dipole is aligned